Skip to main content

 Back to top

-When your zombies have been on their screens too long
+When they've been on their screens too long

 Screen swap #12: Jump around